EvaFrossard/EvaFrossard.github.io/index.md

 ## Why should you trust us ?

+Why us and not some and not some wanabee adviser on YouTube ?
+Well, because we based all our work on a scientific, multi-dimensional, and extensive dataset... **YouNiverse**[1].
+This dataset, released in 2021 is a precious ingredient in our recipe, because Youtube is such a colossal platform that it is quite discouraging to try and sample it.
+With data from over 136k channels and 72.9M videos published between May 2005 and October 2019.
+Cool, right ?
+Well that's our biggest asset in this quest for recovery.
+It is a long, tidious process, with the main negative aspect being the fact that he only sampled english-speaking videos... oups.
+Lots of things to say about this great dataset, if you're eager to know just check the below easter egg *wink wink*

 ![](/assets/img/fake_youtube3.png)

-### Before any piece of advice, how do we define a decline ?
+## Before any piece of advice, how do we define a decline ?

 **You feel like your viewership is going down and your stats are struggling ?** We know how painful that can be when you're trying to be on your A-game and you're putting all of your time and energy into your channel.